About

 We’ve used microprocessors such as Arduinos and Rasperry Pi’s, linked via a wireless network to commercially-available pulse sensors which use both optical and ballistographic measurement techniques.

-To explore these questions, we are conducting an ongoing research project to create a range of cardiophonic 'pods' designed to encourage relaxation and increased awareness of bodily processes and interconnection with others.
+To explore these questions, we have been conducting an ongoing research project developing an iterative range of cardiophonic 'pods' designed to encourage relaxation and increased awareness of bodily processes and interconnection with others.
+Hypnapod has now been presented at over 7 art festivals and events to a wide range of people.

 This project has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body, and is supported through Arts Tasmania by the Minister for the Arts, Menzies Institute for Medical Research, Detached Cultural Organisation and MPavilion through the Naomi Milgrim Foundation.